Large generation and batteries

-My EG System is >30 kW to 5 MW has the benefit of the standing exemption and I do not plan to register with AEMO
+My EG System is less than 5 MVA for a high voltage connection point and has the benefit of the standing exemption (and I do not plan to register with AEMO)

 These EG systems can help manage your demand on our network during peak energy use times and assist in the event of emergency outages or electricity supply interruptions.